asutera/kaggle-connectomics/SOLUTION.md

 Modelling Techniques and Training
 ---------------------------------

-Once preprocessing is done, partial correlations are estimated by computing the inverse of the correlation matrix (also known as the precision matrix).
+`model/PCA.py`: Once preprocessing is done, partial correlations are estimated by computing the inverse of the correlation matrix (also known as the precision matrix).
 To filter out noise, the inverse of the correlation matrix is recovered from Principal Component Analysis (PCA) using the 800 first components (out of 1000).

+`model/directivty.py`: TODO

+Both solutions are combined together through averaging.

 Code description